CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 7.16.Ti=NO INDIRECT ACTIONS

 7.16.sec=Unless otherwise expressly stated, if a Party may not take an action under this Agreement, then it may not take that action indirectly, or assist or support any other Person in taking that action directly or indirectly.
-“Taking an action indirectly” means taking an action that is not expressly prohibited for the Party but is intended to have substantially the same effects as the prohibited action.
+“Taking an action indirectly&rdquo; means taking an action that is not expressly prohibited for the Party but is intended to have substantially the same effects as the prohibited action.

 7.17.Ti=COUNTERPARTS